maxbiostat/ESS_HPDs/README.md

-# ESS_HPDs
-Investigating accurate estimation of HPDs
+# Investigating accurate estimation of HPDs

-The following files contain logs of 100 runs of the same XML file:
+In the [`data/`](https://github.com/maxbiostat/ESS_HPDs/tree/main/data) folder you will find the following files contain logs of 100 runs of the same XML file:
 * primates: 6 taxa
 * dna: 10 taxa
 * yang: 35 taxa